In this Article

 Surgical Techs are essential to the successful completion of surgery and to positive patient outcomes.
 According to the U.S. Bureau of Labor Statistics (BLS), this career field is expanding; growth in surgical technologist jobs is projected to be a solid 6 percent through 2031.

 So the profession is in demand and you’ve decided to check it out.
 In addition to reviewing job responsibilities and required education, you should also consider which states may be best for surgical technologists.
 For example, Alaska pays the second median annual salary ($65,690), but only employs about 230 surgical technologists statewide.
 California, on the other hand, pays a median annual salary of $68,410, but has more than 9,000 surgical technologists in the field.

 Best States to Work for Surgical Technicians

 You may be surprised by some of the results.
-For example, California ranks second in both employment and median annual salary, but fails to make the Top 10 because it ranks a distant 49th in affordability.
+For example, California ranks first in both employment and median annual salary, but fails to make the Top 10 because it ranks a distant 49th in affordability.

 - Median salary: $49,120

 - Cost of living index: 92.6

 - Location quotient (density of jobs): 1.14